IronScheme/IronScheme/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ebc9krwxtg59x0am?svg=true)](https://ci.appveyor.com/project/leppie/ironscheme)

+You can download the latest build artefacts from the above link.

 **Note:** Previous SVN mirror has been hosed due to Codeplex SVN not working anymore.
 You can find the last SVN version at https://gitlab.com/leppie/IronScheme.
 The history is identical.

 Building